 The province of British Columbia is home to a number of grape growing regions, producing a wide range of wine styles.
 Explore each of the regions by clicking the maps below.
 As more sub-geographical indications (sub-GIs) are identified, they will be noted here.

 Geographical indications on wine labels indicate the area where the grapes were sourced, and not the physical location of the winery.
 For example, a winery in the Fraser Valley may have “Okanagan Valley” on a label if the grapes came from an Okanagan Valley vineyard.
-More information on labels can be found here.
+A Sub-GI must always be used with the main GI (other than British Columbia) More information on labels can be found here.

-British Columbia is a protected term under the Regulation and can only to be used on certified BC Wines.
+British Columbia is the main Geographical Indicator (GI) under the Regulation and can only to be used on certified BC Wines.

 GEOGRAPHICAL INDICATIONS